Efreak/ZNC-Modules/README.md

 ## My Projects

 ### Whois
-This global module catches whois commands sent to the server.
-If the username begins with a ? (i.e. ?efreak), it shows varying amounts of information, depending on the settings and whether or not you are an admin.
-This module by default sends numerics, to be compatible with existing scripts that use whois.
+This global module provides whois functionality for the partyline.

 ### Broadcast
 This global module provides the same functionality as the broadcast command (it sends a notice to all the users), but with a standard prefix.